pfalkingham/BlenderROMFinder/README.md

 2. Uses efficient batching with the same collision logic as the original
 3. Should provide similar or better performance

+##### Headless Worker Mode (no temporary files)

+When your `.blend` file is saved, the optimized operator will attempt to spawn multiple headless Blender worker processes which compute pose chunks in parallel and stream results back to the main Blender process.
+This avoids writing per-chunk temporary CSV files and keeps all merging and keyframe creation in the main Blender instance.

+Notes:
+- Save your `.blend` before running the optimized operator — workers require a saved file to load the same scene.
+- Default worker count is CPU count; you can tune **Workers**, **Chunk Size** and **Worker Timeout** in the Performance Options in the UI.
+- If a worker fails or times out the operator will log the error and either fall back to in-process batching **or** abort the run if **Workers-only mode** is enabled (see UI->Performance).

+### Debugging Headless Workers 🐛

+If you run into problems with workers, these messages are emitted to help diagnose issues:

+- **ROMF_PROGRESS {json}** — periodic progress updates from each worker (keep this).
+- **ROMF_RESULT_START / ROMF_RESULT_END** — final JSON payload from a worker containing `csv_rows` and `valids` (keep this).
+- **ROMF_ERROR {json}** — structured error payload (always keep).
+- **ROMF_DEBUG ARGV [...]** — the full argv the worker received (verbose; useful for debugging argument/quoting problems).
+- **ROMF_DEBUG Worker N starting: range S-E** — worker startup banner (verbose).
+- Parent log: **Starting worker N: <full command>** — printed by the addon so you can reproduce the worker command in a terminal.

+Quick troubleshooting steps:
+1. Enable **Workers-only mode** (Performance box) to prevent automatic fallback; this keeps the main process quiet and surfaces worker errors more clearly.
+2. Re-run with a very small pose-space (e.g., 10–50 poses) and 2 workers to reproduce issues faster.
+3. If a worker exits, copy the three lines:
+   - `Starting worker N: <full command>` (printed by the addon)
+   - `ROMF_DEBUG ARGV [...]` (worker's argv)
+   - the worker's output (usage/error/traceback lines)
+   and paste them into an issue or here for faster diagnosis.
+4. You can also run the exact `Starting worker` command in a terminal to reproduce the error and get a full trace.

+Reducing debug noise

+- The important protocol messages to keep are **ROMF_PROGRESS**, **ROMF_RESULT_START/END**, and **ROMF_ERROR**.
+The other `ROMF_DEBUG` and parent command lines are verbose and intended for debugging — if you'd like I can add a **Verbose** toggle to the UI to hide these once you're past debugging.

+---

 Check results in the CSV file and/or NLA Editor when complete.

 ## Technical Details